codecraftingtools/codecraftingtools.github.io/src/philosophy.rst

 Code craftsmen believe that great software is not merely the result of sound computing theory, good engineering practices, and technical knowledge.
-The creation of truly great software also requires an overarching vision and sense of aesthetics, a little ingenuity and intuition, and a good measure of experience, skill, and patience.
+The creation of truly great software also requires an overarching vision and sense of aesthetics, some ingenuity and intuition, and a good measure of experience, skill, and patience.
 In this regard, writing code is really more of a craft than an art or a science.
 The result of this craft should be something that is both